From Sonic Retro

 - Switch (Knuckles' Chaotix) - switches the characters' positions for a certain amount of time

-- Combine Ring (Knuckles' Chaotix) (Sonic Mania) - protects your rings so if the first player is hit, he only loses one ring.
-He has a few seconds to get that ring, otherwise it breaks into all the lost rings.
+- Combine Ring (Knuckles' Chaotix) (Sonic Mania) - protects your rings so if the first player is hit, they only lose one ring.
+They have a few seconds to get that ring, otherwise it breaks into all the lost rings.
 Getting the single ring recovers all your lost rings.
 It is notable that a similar monitor exists in Sonic CD but has no use.

 - Big and Small (Knuckles' Chaotix) - resizes the character who breaks the monitor for a certain amount of time.
 Small characters have a limited range of motion, while big characters cannot be held.